ocaml-gospel/gospel/docs/docs/language/formulae.md

 # Terms and Formulae

 Gospel features terms (e.g. `x+1`) and formulae (e.g. `forall i. f i > 0`).
 This
-distinction is made during the type-checking, and not at the syntax level.
+distinction is made during type checking, and not at the syntax level.
 In the following, `expr` stands for a Gospel expression, be it a term or a formula.

 ## Type expressions